-Staff and volunteers may, on occasion, be required to deal with a child or young person's challenging behaviour.
-When doing so, staff and volunteers should bear in mind the following points:
+Staff and volunteers may, on occasion, be required to deal with a child's, young person's or adult's challenging behaviour.
+When doing so staff and volunteers should bear in mind the following points:

-- The welfare of the child or young person is the paramount consideration. - Everyone involved in Irish FA activities will be provided with clear guidelines about the required standard of behavior and what is deemed to be unacceptable.
-Information regarding the Irish FA's procedures for dealing with unacceptable behavior will be communicated to staff and volunteers. - Children and young people must never be subject to any form of treatment that is harmful, abusive, humiliating or degrading. - Some children and young people exhibit challenging behaviour as a result of specific circumstances for example, a medical or psychological condition and coaches / volunteers may therefore require specific or additional guidance.
-These, and any other specific needs the child or young person may have, should be discussed with their parents or guardians (and the child or young person) in planning for the activity, to ensure that an appropriate approach is agreed and, where necessary, additional support provided. - Football can make a significant contribution to improving life experiences and outcomes for all children and young people.
-Every child and young person should be supported to participate and, only in exceptional circumstances - where the safety of either the child or young person whose behaviour is in question, or of other children and young people, cannot be maintained - should any child or young person be excluded from activities.
+• The welfare of the child or young person is the paramount consideration;

+- Everyone involved in Irish FA activities will be provided with clear guidelines about the required standard of behaviour and what is deemed to be unacceptable.
+Information regarding the Irish FA's procedures for dealing with unacceptable behaviour will be communicated to staff and volunteers; - Children and young people must never be subject to any form of treatment that is harmful, abusive, humiliating or degrading; - Some children and young people exhibit challenging behaviour as a result of specific circumstances eg a medical or psychological condition and coaches/volunteers may therefore require specific or additional guidance.
+These, and any other specific needs the child or young person may have, should be discussed with their parents or guardians (and the child or young person) in planning for the activity to ensure that an appropriate approach is agreed and, where necessary, additional support provided. - The emotions raised within football cannot be used as an excuse for poor behaviour as aggressive behaviour will have a negative impact on children and volunteers. - Football can make a significant contribution to improving life experiences and outcomes for all children and young people.
+Every child and young person should be supported to participate and only in exceptional circumstances where the safety of either the child or young person whose behaviour is in question, or of other children and young people, cannot be maintained should any child or young person be excluded from activities. - RESPECT is a key principle of participating in football for all.